 Press the Home button on the remote control to access the Home menu if you aren’t already on the Home screen.
 This is the button with the Home image on it.

 How to setup network settings

-This is the second option of the menu with an icon in the form of three curved lines resembling a Wi-Fi signal.
-Use the directional buttons on the remote control to move down and to the right to select the “Network” option, then press the Select button in the center of the remote control.
+This is the second menu option with an icon from three curved lines resembling a Wi-Fi signal.
+Use the directional buttons on the remote control to move down and to the right to select the Network option, then press the Select button in the center of the remote control.

 Fire Stick will automatically start scanning for nearby networks.